 Halloween Fire Safety Tips

-Help keep your home and children safe with this guide.
+Help keep your home and children safe this trick-or-treating season.

 The safest option is to use battery-operated LED lights or glow sticks.
 However, if you use real candles:

-- Keep candles at least 4 feet away from anything flammable, including decorations, curtains and Halloween costumes.
+- Keep candles at least 1 foot away from anything flammable, including decorations, curtains, and Halloween costumes.

 - Make sure candles and pumpkins with candles, as well as matches and lighters, are out of reach for children and pets.